junh1024/adt-fork/README.md

 > cd ../examples

 See the files examples/run_*.m for sample invocations.
+Most users create a 'run' file for their specific speaker

 AllRAD is a hybrid ambisonic/vbap technique, especially suited to irregular arrays.
 The basic idea is to design a decoder for a regular